 This versatile nylon bivy comes in two sizes – regular and long – so you can find the perfect fit.
 It is compatible with most sleeping bags and pads, ensuring that you get a comfortable night’s rest even in the most uncomfortable places.

 It weighs just under 1lb but is durable enough to withstand cold, wet, and windy conditions.
-A mesh window panel and breathable top fabric keep it dry inside, even when fully closed.
+A mesh window panel and breathable top fabric keep it dry, even when fully closed.

-There is a large u-shaped opening at the top so you can safely enter and exit even if you’re sleeping on a precarious rock ledge.
+A sizeable u-shaped opening is at the top so you can safely enter and exit even if you’re sleeping on a precarious rock ledge.

-The nylon ripstop flooring offers robust protection while the taped seams prevent any moisture from sneaking inside.
+The nylon ripstop flooring offers robust protection, while the taped seams prevent moisture from sneaking inside.

-Its mid-range price makes it cost-effective, even if it is a little more pricey than the budget models.
+Its mid-range price makes it cost-effective, even if it is slightly more expensive than the budget models.